luiz-linkezio/Tarefas-P1-SI-CIn-UFPE-2022.2/README(English).md

 The activities that earned points in the course include the lists in this repository and a final project.
 Check the project in this other repository: https://github.com/luiz-linkezio/projeto-p1-equipe7

-The first set of activities was the Training List, followed by List 1, then List 2, and so on up to List 6.
+The first task list was the Training List, then List 1, followed by List 2, and so on until List 6.

 **Note:** There was an extra list to help improve the scores of those who didn't achieve the maximum grade in the previous lists, but I managed to get the maximum grade, so I didn't do this extra list.
 Additionally, there was a final exam list, but I didn't need to take it since I passed by average.